Woolf Barnato: The Blue Train Races

-In March 1930 at the Carlton Hotel, Cannes, during the Blue Train Races, Woolf Barnato raised the stakes on Rover and its Rover Light Six.
+In March 1930 at the Carlton Hotel, Cannes, during the Blue Train Races, Barnato raised the stakes on Rover and its Rover Light Six.
 Having raced and beaten Le Train Bleu for the first time, Barnato claimed that he could not only beat the Blue Train from Cannes to Calais, but could reach London in his 6½ litre Bentley Speed Six before the train even reached Calais, on a bet of 100 pounds sterling.

-He set off from the bar of the Carlton Hotel at just before 6pm on 13 March, accompanied by his friend Dale Bourne as unofficial co-driver.
+Barnato set off from the bar of the Carlton Hotel at just before 6pm on 13 March, accompanied by his friend Dale Bourne as unofficial co-driver.
 They stopped for fuel at Aix-en-Provence, Lyon, Auxerre and Paris.
 He arrived at the docks in Boulogne at 10:30 am on 14 March, in time for the 11:30 sailing to Folkestone.
 Barnato reached Dale Bourne's club (the Conservative) in St James's, London, at around 3:30 pm, having covered the 830 mi in 22½ hrs, at an average speed of 43.43 mph.

 Barnato drove an H. J. Mulliner-bodied formal saloon in the race; the streamlined fastback "Sportsman Coupé" by Gurney Nutting which he took delivery of on 21 May 1930 also became known as the Blue Train Bentley and is regularly mistaken for or erroneously referred to as being the car that raced the Blue Train, while in fact Barnato named it in memory of his race.
 Further confusion is caused by the well-known painting by Terence Cuneo which depicts the Gurney Nutting car.
 Both vehicles are still in existence.